mfirkins/django-stripe-sportsclub/README.md

 ## Author Info
 Name: Morgan Firkins<br>
 GitHub: https://github.com/mfirkins<br>
-## Additional Notes
+## Additional Notes & Contributions
 Thanks to [palzino]("https://github.com/palzino") for contributing to the original project In the future the repository will upgrade its dependencies, especially the new StripeClient pattern and updating the Stripe Python SDK to a version >= 8.
+<a href="https://www.freepik.com/free-photo/tennis-racket-minimal-still-life_12351967.htm">Images by freepik</a>